IRNAS/PiRA-zero-firmware/README.md

   * `SLEEP_WHEN_CHARGING` (default `0`) when set to `1` the unit will sleep while it is charging.
   * `SLEEP_NEVER` (default `0`) when set to `1` the unit will never go to sleep.
   * `WIFI_WHEN_NOT_CHARGING` (default `1`) when set to `0` wifi will be disable while not charging.
+  * `MODULES` a comma separated list of modules to load.
 * Scheduler
   * `SCHEDULE_START` (default `08:00`)
   * `SCHEDULE_END` (default `18:00`)